 You might find it helpful to write the contents on the outside of each carton.
 When you reach your destination you will know where each carton goes.

-Use blankets, bubble wrap and cardboard to protect items from rubbing against each other.
-Blankets, bubble wrap and cardboard can also be used to fill in any empty spaces.
+Use blankets, bubble packaging and cardboard to protect items from rubbing against each other.
+Blankets, bubble packaging and cardboard can also be used to fill in any empty spaces.
 It is important that everything fits in snug and tight so nothing shifts during the ocean transit.

 If necessary you can tie items to the sides of the container with straps.
 There are rings spaced throughout the container on the ceiling and floor, you will need to provide your own straps.

 The floor of the container is made of wood.
 Feel free to make your own wooden braces to secure items within the container.
 You do not want any empty space in the container or your goods will shift during shipping.